-Advanced topics in research methodology and statistics relevant to the current set of projects undertaken by the cohort of students at this level.
+Covers advanced topics in research methodology and statistics relevant to the current set of projects undertaken by the cohort of students at this level.
 Complex research designs are discussed, including experimental and applied psychology research, qualitative and quantitative methods.
-Additional advanced material in the statistical analysis of research data and interpretation including power analysis, meta-analysis, ANCOVA and analysis of multi-way frequency data.
-Students CANNOT take PSYC4000 with any of the following courses: PSYC4120, PSYC4220, PSYC409A or PSYC409B.
+Additional advanced material in the statistical analysis of research data and interpretation, including power analysis, meta-analysis, ANCOVA and analysis of multi-way frequency data.

 |Faculty||Faculty of Science and Information Technology|